markxnelson/weblogic-kubernetes-operator/content/userguide/managing-domains/_index.md

   or more than one domain is found.
 If a domain resource `domainHome` field is not set and `domainHomeInImage` is `false`, then the operator will assume that the domain home is `/shared/domains/DOMAIN_UID`.
   {{% notice warning %}}
-  Oracle strongly recommends storing an image containing a WebLogic Domain Home as private in the registry (e.g. Oracle Cloud Infrastructure Registry, Docker Hub, etc.).
+  Oracle strongly recommends storing an image containing a WebLogic domain home as private in the registry (e.g. Oracle Cloud Infrastructure Registry, Docker Hub, etc.).
   A Docker image that contains a WebLogic Domain has sensitive information including keys and credentials that are used access external resources (e.g. datasource password).
-  For more information about
+  For more information, see
   [domain home in image protection]({{<relref "/security/domain-security/image-protection.md#weblogic-domain-in-docker-image-protection">}})
-  see the ***Security*** section.
+  in the ***Security*** section.
   {{% /notice %}}

 * _Log File Locations:_ The operator can automatically override WebLogic domain and server log locations using situational